NiLuJe/FBInk/CLI.md

 * `-b`, `--norefresh` (only available for e-Ink devices)

   Only update the framebuffer, but don't actually refresh the eInk screen (useful when drawing in batch).

+  Note for Kobo: Due to the way buffers are handled on that platform, this will not behave as expected on sunxi SoCs!
+(Your final refresh will just be solid black).

 * `-w`, `--wait` (only available for e-Ink devices)